 Many resources available to you

 There are many websites online where you can find and use census records.
 They are an essential tool for any genealogist or family historian.

 With these records, I was able to trace my ancestry to the early 1800s.
 I was even able to trace the descendants of my ancestors’ siblings.

 Yeah, I know I got a bit infatuated with genealogy.

 For me, I was interested to discover distant cousins out there.
 Conducting this research helped me prove how these relatives were connected to me, i.e. 3rd cousin, 4th cousin, and thus finding out our common ancestor.

 And making these connections we were able to share our research and therefore further our genealogy research more quickly.

-There are other records that you can of course which can be found on genealogy sites such as Ancestry as I have mentioned.
+There are other records that you can of course which can find on genealogy sites such as Ancestry.

-But to go further back to before the 1800s you will probably have to visit archives, if of course they haven’t been put them online yet.
+But to go further back to before the 1800s you will probably have to visit archives if of course they haven’t been put online yet.

 Some records may not even exist at all